 Digital innovation requires enterprises to learn how to understand, manage and change increasingly complicated processes.
-A generation of process mining tools promises to make it easier to automatically interpret the digital exhaust of modern enterprises to help improve decision-making, drive innovation, and offer products and services.
+A new generation of process mining tools promises to make it easier to automatically interpret the digital exhaust of modern enterprises to help improve decision-making, drive innovation, and offer new products and services.

 "By understanding how processes really operate, companies can create operational fluidity to drive more efficient and productive operations that create better customer experiences," said Alexander Rinke, CEO and co-founder of Celonis, a process mining platform based in Germany.
 "Instead of simply identifying areas of friction, AI will further evolve process mining by allowing businesses to implement recommended changes with employees, enhancing productivity while also saving resources."

-The core idea of process mining lies in finding ways to create and calibrate models of how things work with event logs.
+The core idea of process mining lies in finding new ways to create and calibrate models of how things work with event logs.
 The formal work started by looking at classic business applications, like ERP, to make sense of business processes, such as quote-to-cash.
 Now, though, process mining techniques are being in a variety of ways across business, technical and human processes.
 This innovation is fueled, in part, by better AI and machine learning algorithms.
-But it's more significantly fueled by the discovery of tools like digital twins that make it easier to visualize complex processes.
+But it's more significantly fueled by the discovery of new tools like digital twins that make it easier to visualize complex processes.

-Modern process mining originated from the field of business process modeling notation (BPMN), which was the earliest of technology-focused attempts to identify processes -- and particular steps within those processes -- that held opportunity for improvement, said John Cottongim, co-founder and COO of Roots Automation, a York-based automation-as-a-service company focused on delivering intelligent automation at scale.
+Modern process mining originated from the field of business process modeling notation (BPMN), which was the earliest of technology-focused attempts to identify processes -- and particular steps within those processes -- that held opportunity for improvement, said John Cottongim, co-founder and COO of Roots Automation, a New York-based automation-as-a-service company focused on delivering intelligent automation at scale.
 Cottongim recently lead automation efforts at Mars, the candy giant.

-"The fact that we now see several players from this space entering the intelligent automation market should be no surprise, as there is clear value in the of digital twins that provide the ability to test and validate how system changes will impact a large ecosystem," Cottongim said.
+"The fact that we now see several players from this space entering the intelligent automation market should be no surprise, as there is clear value in the creation of digital twins that provide the ability to test and validate how system changes will impact a large ecosystem," Cottongim said.

 The logical next step would be to automate those opportunities where available.
 Here are six steps where AI and automation can improve process mining.